 Back to home

-TL;DR — Plannerly is the platform for planning BIM: you write the BEP, define the scope (LOD/LOIN), assign responsibilities and use its ISO 19650 templates.
-It's broad and has a strong community.
-MIDP Manager is narrower and deeper in a single job: operational deliverable tracking — it builds the TIDP, links it to the real files in Autodesk Forma/ACC, auto-links the first upload and shows you what's overdue today.
-Choose Plannerly if you need to author and contract the entire ISO 19650 documentation package.
-Choose MIDP Manager if your daily pain is chasing deliverable status.
+TL;DR — Plannerly is a platform for creating and managing BIM documentation: you write the BEP, the EIR and other documents, define the scope (LOD/LOIN) of the model elements and assign responsibilities for producing them.
+It also ships a module for verifying BIM models in the cloud and another for automating tasks in the project's CDE.
+Kalma MIDP Manager is narrower and deeper in a single job: operational deliverable tracking — it builds the MIDP, links it to the real files in Autodesk Forma/ACC, auto-links the first upload and shows you what's overdue today.
+Choose Plannerly if you need to write and manage the documentation that ISO 19650 requires.
+Choose Kalma MIDP Manager if your daily pain is chasing deliverable status.

 At a glance

-Category ISO 19650 deliverable board (MIDP/TIDP) "The BIM Management Platform"
+Category ISO 19650 deliverable board (MIDP/TIDP) BIM Documentation, Model Checking

-TIDP kick-off Generates the set from a catalogue or imports it by parsing ACC file names Templates + Scope grid (to be configured)
+MIDP kick-off Generates the set from a catalogue or imports it Templates + Scope grid (to be configured)

 Link to ACC files Auto-links the first upload, flags deviations Verify: the editor links and sets statuses by hand